UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 # Data Specifications

 The UMA team will maintain a "green light" list of qualified integrations, which will be readily available upon request.
+Any one can propose adding an integration to the list.
 Each integration will be added one at a time, after it has been discussed in the #voting channel in the UMA Discord.
 The following criteria will be considered during the evaluation of each integration:

-Any contract that falls into one of the categories listed below.
-* Call or Put options
-* KPI options
-* Range Bonds
+* Any use of an LSP contract with a TVL of $100,000 or more (TBD if that's the right number)
-* Integration with Optimistic Oracle
+* Any externally launched contract with $100,000 TVL that integrates with Optimistic Oracle.
-* Long/Short Pair (LSP) Contract

 Contracts included are not limited to Ethereum mainnet- contracts on other chains where DVM message bridging is available (e.g. Polygon) will be included in consideration.

-Note: Contracts deployed by UMA, for use by UMA do not count.
+Note: LSP contracts deployed by UMA for use by UMA do not count, but if UMA deploys a contract for use by another team, it is elligible as long as it meets the criteria above.

-The applied timeframe for this UMIP will be between 1622505600 and 1633046399, meaning that all qualifying integrations launched during this timeframe should be counted.
+The applied timeframe for this UMIP will be between 1622505600 (Jun 01 2021 00:00:00 UTC)  and 1633046399 (Sep 30 2021 23:59:59 UTC), meaning that all qualifying integrations launched during this timeframe should be counted.

+## Ancillary data specifications
+Sean, comment here please!
+Also, if you have thoughts on whether or not we should specify anything specific to the contract construction, let me know.
+After taking out the payout section in implementation, it feels like it is lacking a little bit of transparency.

 **Revolution Clause**